Yahoo CEO unveils handful of new products to big CES crowd

-LAS VEGAS/SAN FRANCISCO (Reuters) - Yahoo Inc Chief Executive Marissa Mayer unveiled a handful of new products, including a competitor to Google Inc’s predictive search technology for smartphones, in a debut appearance at the Consumer Electronics Show that drew a big crowd.
+LAS VEGAS/SAN FRANCISCO, Jan 7 (Reuters) - Yahoo Inc Chief Executive Marissa Mayer unveiled a handful of new products, including a competitor to Google Inc’s predictive search technology for smartphones, in a debut appearance at the Consumer Electronics Show that drew a big crowd.

 The former Google executive who took the reins at Yahoo in the summer of 2012, has moved aggressively to revamp the struggling Internet company’s business with product makeovers, acquisitions and a renewed focus on its media offerings.